-3) Which of my existing, empowering beliefs can I apply to these areas of
+3) Which of my existing, empowering beliefs can I apply to these areas of my life?

 As you answer these 3 questions, allow yourself to develop a sense of certainty that, by changing your beliefs, you will be able to produce positive results.
 Make a list of these new beliefs so you have them as a reference.
 Review this list often, especially if you find yourself slipping into a negative mindset.